AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Permission Types for access control:
 	- Discretionary Access Control (DAC): the owner of the info / system / resources can grant and remove access to others.
 	- Mandatory Access Control (MAC): Grants access to information and systems based on the SENSITIVITY level of the resource and the user. e.g., Bob has top-secret access, Alice doesn't.
 Bob can't grant Alice access like he'd be able to do with DAC.
-	- Permission Based Access Control (PBAC): Uses permissions like :Read:,m
+	- Permission Based Access Control (PBAC): Uses permissions like Read / Write / Create / Update / Delete / Print / Reboot / Etc

 **What can I do with this?**